-There are more than 25 construction contractors and subcontractors who hold active Illinois Tollway ECP certificates.
-Since 2015, nearly 70 percent of bids on Tollway construction contracts include ECP credits.
-Since the program began in 2007, more than 20 Tollway contracts with a cumulative value exceeding $222 million have been awarded based on the use of ECP credits.
+There are nearly 30 construction contractors and subcontractors who hold active Illinois Tollway ECP certificates.
+Since the program began in 2007, more than 25 Tollway contracts with a cumulative value exceeding $236 million have been awarded based on the use of ECP credits.

 ECP Hiring Portal

 This portal provides an interactive tool which allows contractors to review, select and contact eligible ECP candidates.
 Designed to streamline the ECP hiring process, this portal contains the candidate’s resume, certificates and completed safety training courses.
 Candidate information is provided by and maintained by trade organizations, advocacy and workforce training agencies.